IOHprofiler/IOHexperimenter/ioh/README.md

 ### Tracking parameters

-If we want to track parameters of the algorithm, these variables need to be aviable on a object, i.e. as member variables on a class instance.
+If we want to track parameters of the algorithm, these variables need to be available on a object, i.e. as member variables on a class instance.
 In order to do this for the random search algorithm, we can do this be wrapping the function in a class.

 ```python
 class RandomSearch: